parse-community/Parse-SDK-iOS-OSX/.github/ISSUE_TEMPLATE/---1-report-an-issue.md

 <!--
     Please check all of the following boxes [x] before submitting your issue.
     Click the "Preview" tab for better readability.
-    Thanks for contributing to Parse Swift!
+    Thanks for contributing to the Parse iOS SDK!
 -->

-- [ ] I am not disclosing a [vulnerability](https://github.com/parse-community/Parse-Swift/security/policy).
+- [ ] I am not disclosing a [vulnerability](https://github.com/parse-community/Parse-SDK-iOS-OSX/security/policy).
 - [ ] I am not just asking a [question](https://github.com/parse-community/.github/blob/main/SUPPORT.md).
-- [ ] I have searched through [existing issues](https://github.com/parse-community/Parse-Swift/issues?q=is%3Aissue).
+- [ ] I have searched through [existing issues](https://github.com/parse-community/Parse-SDK-iOS-OSX/issues?q=is%3Aissue).
-- [ ] I can reproduce the issue with the [latest version of Parse Swift](https://github.com/parse-community/Parse-Swift/releases). <!-- We don't investigate issues for outdated releases. -->
+- [ ] I can reproduce the issue with the [latest version of the Parse iOS SDK](https://github.com/parse-community/Parse-SDK-iOS-OSX/releases). <!-- We don't investigate issues for outdated releases. -->
 - [ ] I can reproduce the issue with the [latest version of Parse Server](https://github.com/parse-community/parse-server/releases).

 ### Issue Description